This hero teacher took down a gunman in a high school cafeteria

 McQueen sprung into action and took down the student as fellow pupils and staff fled, Larry Lilly, supt. for Mattoon Community Unit School District 2, said at a news conference this week.
 The school resource officer then stepped in and disarmed the student.

-"Lives were saved by a quick response of a teacher here," Matton Police Chief Jeff Branson said during the news conference.
+"Lives were saved by a quick response of a teacher here," Mattoon Police Chief Jeff Branson said during the news conference.
 "If that teacher had not responded as quickly as they had, I think the situation would have been a lot different."

 One student was struck by gunfire that day, he said.
 The student was found in the school's parking lot and hospitalized, where he is recovering.